-Connecting the value of an archival heritage to book value accounting is deeply flawed.
-Rather, a company should consider its heritage in the context of its brand and aggregate market value and determine how much of that value comes from its heritage.
+Given that connecting the value of heritage to book value accounting is deeply flawed, a company should consider its heritage in the context of both its brand and aggregate market value and then determine how much of that value comes from its heritage.

 Long gone are the days when accounting book values related directly to corporate market valuations.
 Yet traditional accounting perspectives continue to dominate the prevailing view of archival heritage value.
-Even when the majority of a company’s market value is represented by intangible factors, it’s assumed that the value of historical assets can be treated like tangible assets, because archives management is often relegated to facilities management or a similar department.
-This technically means archives can be written off over time, such that the founder’s original writings or 100-year-old photographs are written down to $0.
-Treating assets this way is especially surprising, because most well-structured C-suite compensation is directly linked to the long-term market valuation of a firm and not the tangible book value of its assets.
+Even when the majority of a company’s market value is represented by intangible factors, such as the value of its brand, it’s assumed that the value of historical assets can be treated like tangible assets.
+Why?
+Often it’s because archives management falls under facilities management or a similar department, where physical assets are managed.
+This technically means that archives can be written off over time, such that the founder’s original writings or 100-year-old photographs are written down to $0.
+Treating assets this way is especially surprising, because most well-structured C-suite compensation is directly linked to the long-term market valuation (that is, largely intangible value) of a firm and not the tangible book value of its assets.

-Where do heritage assets fit in to the value equation for a corporation?
-We believe the book value of an archival collection is virtually irrelevant, and that heritage is deeply connected to the overarching market value of a corporation, akin to how its brand is valued.
+Where do heritage assets fit into the valuation of a corporation?
+The book value of an archival collection is virtually irrelevant.
+Heritage is deeply connected to the overarching market value of a corporation, akin to how its brand is valued.
 Moreover, heritage can help differentiate competitors.
-In this respect, consider Coca-Cola versus own-label colas.
-There is little doubt that the immense value of the Coca-Cola brand is based on its substantial heritage.
-Even if the volume of Coke consumed were comparable to the aggregate volume of own-label colas, there is no denying that Coke’s heritage and brand recognition sets it apart from any competitor.
-If we are correct in this hypothesis, then the value of a corporate archive is a component of aggregate brand value, not a defined appraised or replacement value.
+In this respect, consider Johnnie Walker and its 200-year heritage versus many other whiskys.
+There is little doubt that the immense value of the Johnnie Walker brand to its brand owner, Diageo, is based on its substantial heritage.
+Even if the volume of Johnnie Walker consumed were comparable to the aggregate volume of other whiskys, there is no denying that Johnnie Walker’s heritage and brand recognition sets it apart from any competitor.
+As such, the value of a corporate archives is a component of aggregate brand value, not a defined appraised or replacement value.

 However, brand valuation is imprecise at best—and so is valuation of historical assets.
 The choice of brand value ranking and methodology can lead to wide variances in the calculation.
-For example, the Interbrand Best Global Brands report for 2019 shows Amazon’s brand value at $125 billion, nearly $100 billion less than Brand Finance’s calculation.
-WPP’s BrandZ reports Amazon’s brand value at $315 billion.
-It’s an inexact science for sure, so calculating the percentage heritage value within that brand value must be done with some latitude.
+For example, the Interbrand Best Global Brands report for 2020 shows Amazon’s brand value at $200 billion, half of WPP’s BrandZ report on Amazon’s brand value of $400 billion.
+It’s an inexact science, so calculating the percentage heritage value within that brand value must be done with some latitude.

 Although effective calculation of brand value and heritage value is elusive, it is not impossible.
-What is probably more important is to avoid seeing that figure as absolute—the value of our heritage is $X billion—but instead determine the percentage of the overall brand value as heritage value.
-This will vary by product sector: It will be a higher percentage for Scotch whiskey or wine than energy drinks.
+Start by avoiding viewing that figure as absolute—the value of our heritage is $X billion—but instead determine the percentage of the overall brand value as heritage value.
+This will vary by product sector: It likely will be a higher percentage for Scotch whisky or wine than energy drinks, for example.

 Benchmarking within a particular industry is a logical first step.
-One method might involve using primary research to determine the relative price premium someone is willing to pay for a heritage-based brand vs. a non-heritage-based brand.
-Another might look at the licensing value of specific assets, such as memorabilia, as a component of heritage value.
+Primary research can determine the relative price premium someone is willing to pay for a heritage-based brand versus a brand not steeped in heritage.
+Alternatively, or in addition, the licensing value of specific assets, such as memorabilia, could be calculated on a present value basis as a component of heritage value.

-Most importantly, keep track of whatever asset valuation you deploy over time, to gauge how that asset is performing and how well you’re using it to drive organizational activities.
+Most important is to track this valuation over time, to gauge how that asset is performing and how well you’re using it to drive organizational activities.